esacup2016/esacup2016.github.io/pages/costs.md

 (on top and above the costs indicated in the paragraphs above), including gennaker.
 All boats have an insurance covering civil liability.
-Regarding medical coverage, participants are advised to either have a personal insurance or obtain a Spanish sailing licence (maximum cost of 57 €, that we will try to reduce) which include coverage for medical assistance.
+Regarding medical coverage, participants are advised to either have a personal insurance or obtain a Spanish sailing licence (maximum cost of 57 Euro, that we will try to reduce) which include coverage for medical assistance.